How To Stick To An Effective School Routine All Year Long

 Create a Routine That Works For Your Child

 In addition to these tips for helping your child create an effective daily routine, speak with your child about what else can be done to keep a healthy routine going all year.
-Ask him or her what would help reduce stress and discuss how you can help.
-An effective routine looks a little different for everyone—so keep on working with your child to find what works best for him or her!
+Ask them what would help reduce stress.
+Discuss how you can help.

 Related Resources